<<a work in progress>>

 area, several par 56 lights with coloured filters were under the floor

-pointing directly upwards through toughened glass.
+pointing directly upwards through toughened glass 'port holes' made for them flush with the floor.
 Two stage lights

 pointed down onto the Dracula head from above the well, each flashing